Only Love Can Break Your Heart: Personnel

+Charts

 Saint Etienne version

 In 1990, English band Saint Etienne recorded a cover version of "Only Love Can Break Your Heart", which was included on their debut album, Foxbase Alpha (1991).
 The vocals are by Moira Lambert (Sarah Cracknell had not yet joined the band as a permanent member).
 The band recorded the song in producer Ian Catt's bedroom studio in Pollards Hill.
 The recording, made in under two hours, got them a record deal, their first single, and their first hit.
 Andrew Weatherall later remixed the song, further emphasising its dub bassline: this remix, subtitled "A Mix of Two Halves" (duration 8:49), was featured on both releases of the single and on the compilation Casino Classics.
-The U.S. and European releases contained a different extended mix by Flowered Up (duration 6:19), issued in the UK only on a flexidisc, though it was mistakenly listed as the "Mix of Two Halves".
+The US and European releases contained a different extended mix by Flowered Up (duration 6:19), issued in the UK only on a flexidisc, though it was mistakenly listed as the "Mix of Two Halves".
 Weatherall had no involvement with this mix.

 Release

 The song was re-released in the UK as a double A-side with the track "Filthy", peaking at number 39 in the UK Singles Chart.
 "Filthy", was later covered as "Jungle Pulse" by Etienne Daho.
-The song remains Saint Etienne's only entry in the U.S. Billboard Hot 100, peaking at number 97 in 1992.
-It did, however, top the U.S. Hot Dance Club Play chart.
-The U.S. b-side to the single was the Foxbase Alpha album track "Stoned to Say the Least."
+The song remains Saint Etienne's only entry in the US Billboard Hot 100, peaking at number 97 in 1992.
+It did, however, top the US Hot Dance Club Play chart.
+The US b-side to the single was the Foxbase Alpha album track "Stoned to Say the Least."

 In December 1990, Melody Maker ranked Saint Etienne's version of "Only Love Can Break Your Heart" number 18 in their list of "Singles of the Year", writing, "A shimmering post-House triumph.
 Seduction had never sounded so sorrowful."
-In 2003, Vibe listed Masters at Work's remix of the song as one of the "Top 25 remixes ever created."
+In 2003, Vibe listed Masters at Work's remix of the song as one of the "Top 25 Remixes Ever Created", while in 2019, Spin Magazine ranked it among "The 40 Best Deep House Tracks of All Time".